-On the one hand, regulation could be especially useful in the home insurance sector, where premiums continue to skyrocket, and extreme weather patterns brought by climate change, means these increases aren’t expected to stop any time soon.
-As personal finance writer Rob Carrick put it in a recent Globe and Mail column, “somebody needs to pay more attention to this sector because it can't go on like this forever.”
+Regulation could be especially useful in the home insurance sector, where premiums continue to rise, and extreme weather patterns brought about by climate change means these increases aren’t expected to stop any time soon.
+As personal finance writer Rob Carrick put it in a 2013 Globe and Mail column, “somebody needs to pay more attention to this sector because it can't go on like this forever.”

 But there’s also the argument that regulation could have negative consequences.

 “If I’m a homeowner and I don’t have any claims because I take more pride, I take more care, and I maintain my property better than my neighbour, who has a claim every other year, then I might think why should I be subsidizing that person?” says Karageorgos.
 “So, there’s some discussion that needs to happen about that in terms of the whole concept of pooling and risk.”

 This is already a point of contention within the auto insurance sector, where premiums are determined largely in part due to where you live.
 Often referred to as “postal code discrimination,” drivers who live in areas where there are a large number of claims will often see significantly higher premiums, even if they themselves haven’t made any claims.
 It’s even prompted some drivers to lie about where they live in order to obtain lower rates.

 Not everyone can afford home insurance, either.
 “Sometimes you may have people who may be only barely able to afford rent and may not be able to afford insurance," says Karageorgos.
 "To mandate that everyone would require property insurance may make it difficult for some people to be able to afford daily living.”